Launching soon for Airbnb hosts and short term rental operators

 Capture supply purchases and operating costs from the same note.

-Keep original notes and structured records connected for review.
+Original notes and structured records stay connected for review.

 How it works